-As long as you don’t have any daylight coming in through your windows it doesn’t matter which color temperature bulbs you buy.
-But if you have any windows or might be recording where there will be some natural daylight you should choose daylight rated bulbs.
+If you don’t have any daylight coming in through your windows it doesn’t matter which color temperature bulbs you buy.
+But if you have any windows or might be recording where there will be some natural daylight you should choose daylight-rated bulbs.
 That way you won’t experience any strange color effects.

 - Use natural daylight since it’s free and can look great.

-- Purchase a pair of daylight rated softboxes.
+- Purchase a pair of softboxes with daylight-rated bulbs.
 With your camera facing the subject place the lights about 45 degrees off to each side of the camera.

-- 3-point lighting is the about softbox setup plus a third light above and behind the subject to help separate them from the background.
+- 3-point lighting is like the two softbox setup plus a third light above and behind the subject to help separate them from the background.